 Nothing beats casting a line out on the Tar!
 You'll catch bass, crappie, perch, and much more.
 The river loops around Tarboro on three sides, so it's never hard to find.
 One of our best and most popular fishing spots is Riverfront Park, located just steps from downtown.
 Feel free to get out on the river from our boat ramp, located at the same spot.

 Indian Lake Park & Sports Complex

 Miles of hiking trails wind through this park, following the shores of Indian Lake.
 Our signature park also hosts camping facilities and an outdoor stage, making it a great spot to get outdoors.
 Looking to get competitive?
 Indian Lake Park is ideal for tournament play, with a baseball field, four softball fields, and two soccer fields!
-For more information reach out to Thomas Perkins at 252-641-2402 or firstname.lastname@example.org.
+For more information reach out to Wayne Bryant at 252-641-4277 or by email at firstname.lastname@example.org.
 Find the sports complex's complete rules and guidelines here.

 Tar River Paddle Trail

 Ready to get your feet wet?
 We're happy to oblige!
 The Tar River has made a name for itself as a paddling destination due to its lovely scenery and ideal conditions.
 The town has a boat ramp located at Riverfront Park that's the perfect spot to start out at!
 For an overview of the Tar River Trail, click here.
 For specific details and mileage, go to the Tar River Paddle Trail brochure and scroll down.